Open5GS-Configs/TSIM/README.md

 1. Ansible:

-`ansible all -m ping ` to test connectivity
+- `ansible all -m ping ` to test connectivity
-`ansible-playbook topssim_setup.yaml` to run the playbook
+- `ansible-playbook topssim_setup.yaml` to run the playbook
-`ansible-inventory --list-hosts` to see the hosts
+- `ansible-inventory --list-hosts` to see the hosts
-`ansible-galaxy role list` to see the installed roles
+- `ansible-galaxy role list` to see the installed roles
+- `ansible-playbook -i "<IP address>," topssim_setup.yaml -e "ogs=true, ... <other variables>" --tags "install_stage, <any tags>"` to run a part of the playbook on any available machine

 - To add a SSH key passphrase to be recognized by Ansible when creating the SSH connection to the hosts:
 Start SSH Agent: